Hellfire Pass

-Hellfire Pass (ช่องเขาขาด, known by the Japanese as Konyu Cutting) is the name of a railway cutting on the former Burma Railway ("Death Railway") in Thailand which was built with forced labour during the Second World War, in part by Allied prisoners of war.
+Hellfire Pass (ช่องเขาขาด, known by the Japanese as Konyu Cutting) is the name of a railway cutting on the former Burma Railway ("Death Railway") in Thailand, which was built with forced labour during World War II.
+More than 250,000 Southeast Asian civilians and 12,000 Allied soldiers built the railway line, including Hellfire Pass.
 The pass is noted for the harsh conditions and heavy loss of life suffered by its labourers during construction.
 It was called Hellfire Pass because the sight of emaciated prisoners labouring by burning torchlight resembled a scene from Hell.

 History

-Hellfire Pass in the Tenasserim Hills was a particularly difficult section of the line to build.
+Hellfire Pass in the Tenasserim Hills was a particularly difficult section of the line to build, a dramatic cutting some 75 metres long and 25 metres deep.
 It was the largest rock cutting on the railway, coupled with its general remoteness and the lack of proper construction tools during building.
 A tunnel would have been possible to build instead of a cutting, but this could only be constructed at the two ends at any one time, whereas the cutting could be constructed at all points simultaneously despite the excess effort required by the prisoners of war (POWs).
 The Australian, British, Dutch and other allied prisoners of war were required by the Japanese to work 18 hours a day to complete the cutting.
 Sixty-nine men were beaten to death by Japanese guards in the six weeks it took to build the cutting, and many more died from cholera, dysentery, starvation, and exhaustion (Wigmore 568).
-However, the majority of deaths occurred amongst labourers whom the Japanese enticed to come to help build the line with false promises of good jobs.
+However, the majority of deaths occurred amongst civilian labourers, whom the Japanese enticed to come to help build the line with false promises of good jobs.
 These labourers, mostly Malayans (Chinese, Malays and Tamils from Malaya), suffered mostly the same as the POWs at the hands of the Japanese.

 The railway was never built to a level of lasting permanence and was frequently bombed by the Royal Air Force during the Burma Campaign.
 After the war, all but the present section was closed and the line is now only in service between Bangkok and Nam Tok Sai Yok Noi.